Compliance / May 23, 2025

 Share Share Share Share

 The 10% Goods and Services Tax (GST) is generally included in the price on most sales in Australia.
-However, not all goods and services are required to include GST and not all entities, such as SMSFs, are required to be registered for GST.
+However, not all goods and services are required to include GST due to GST exemptions in Australia, and not all entities, such as SMSFs, are required to be registered, depending on their circumstances regarding SMSF GST registration.

 When is an SMSF required to be registered for GST?